 Information on Presenting a Poster :

-The OurCS poster session will be on Saturday, October 19th, over lunch starting at 12.30.
+The OurCS poster session will be on Saturday, October 21st, 1.00pm, after lunch starting.

-We will provide poster stands and help you pin your poster ahead of time ready to take into Gates 6115 at 1.00pm.
+We will provide poster stands and help you pin your poster ahead of time ready to take into Gates 6115.
+Poster presentations will begin at 1.00pm.